Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

 Inside of the inner describes, each test case would focus on asserting one specific behavior.
 For `InternalClass`, we would first assert that the class' constructor works as expected, then test it's `returnsTrue` method.
-For `InternalInheritedClass`, we would first assert that the class' constructor works as expected, then test it's inherited `returnsTrue` method, then it's `returnFalse` method.
+For `InternalInheritedClass`, we would first assert that the class' constructor works as expected, then it's `returnFalse` method.
 As follows:

 ```ts
 describe("Tests for the internal classes", function() {